 The following steps are recommended:

-- Participating teachers should discuss the requirements of the study design, the chosen assessment tasks for each outcome, the performance descriptors/assessment criteria for each task or outcome, and the assessment program of each of the partnership schools.
+- Participating teachers should discuss the requirements of the study design, the chosen assessment tasks for each outcome, the performance descriptors or assessment criteria for each task or outcome, and the assessment program of each of the partnership schools.
 This communication should occur as early as possible, and not later than the expected date of completion of the first designated assessment task for the unit.

 - The teachers should establish agreement on the procedures to be followed to ensure comparability of assessments.
 This includes the scheduling and marking schemes of any tasks to be done in common.